memfuse/memfuse/docs/architecture/memory.md

 ### MemFuse Memory Layer Mapping

+The three-layer architecture implements a progressive information processing pipeline:

 **Layer 0 - Episodic Memory Layer**:
-- Stores raw conversational episodes with full contextual information
+- **Core Function**: Records "what happened" - preserves raw conversational episodes with complete contextual information
+- **Implementation Status**: ✅ **Active** - Fully implemented with Multi-Path indexing (vector, keyword, temporal/metadata)
-- Maintains temporal sequences and experiential details
-- Provides immediate access to recent experiences
+- **Key Features**: Maintains temporal sequences, experiential details, and provides immediate access to recent experiences

 **Layer 1 - Semantic Memory Layer**:
-- Extracts and consolidates factual knowledge from episodic experiences
+- **Core Function**: Extracts "what is" - transforms episodic experiences into decontextualized, verifiable facts
-- Performs conflict detection and temporal reasoning
-- Creates structured, validated knowledge representations
+- **Implementation Status**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT activated in MemoryService
+- **Key Features**: Designed for knowledge abstraction, conflict resolution, and structured knowledge representations (not currently used)

 **Layer 2 - Relational Knowledge Layer**:
-- Builds interconnected knowledge networks from semantic facts
+- **Core Function**: Understands "why and how" - builds interconnected knowledge networks enabling complex reasoning
-- Enables complex reasoning through relationship modeling
+- **Implementation Status**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT activated in MemoryService
-- Supports cross-session knowledge integration and inference
+- **Key Features**: Designed for relationship modeling, cross-session integration, and sophisticated inference capabilities (not currently used)

 ### Architectural Positioning